Bono-Netsianda/To-do/README.md

+Here's the live link: https://to-do-gamma-gold.vercel.app/

-Todo - Modern Task Manager
+**Todo - Modern Task Manager**

 A beautiful, responsive, and feature-rich todo application built with HTML, CSS, and JavaScript.
 Features a modern design with a bottom navigation menu and comprehensive task management capabilities.